THE MESSAGE OF THE TWO WITNESSES

 The belief that the grace of God is enlarged by our sinning.
 The Apostle Paul firmly denounced this deadly error and yet it is implied by current “grace” teaching.

-The following passage is the source of the expression “where sin abounds grace does much more abound.”
+The following passage is the source of the expression “where sin abounded, grace abounded much more.”

-Moreover the law entered, that the offence might abound.
-But where sin abounded, grace did much more abound: That as sin hath reigned unto death, even so might grace reign through righteousness [as defined by the sixth chapter of Romans] unto eternal life by Jesus Christ our Lord.
+so that as sin reigned in death, even so grace might reign through righteousness to eternal life through Jesus Christ our Lord.
 (Romans 5:20,21)

 What shall we say then?
-Shall we continue in sin, that grace may abound?
-God forbid.
-How shall we, that are dead to sin, live any longer therein?
-(Romans 6:1,2)
+Shall we continue in sin that grace may abound?

 The preceding are a few of the errors that have made the Christian churches a valley of very dry bones.
 The poisonous misunderstandings feed upon and reinforce one another and destroy God’s entire plan for the redemption of people.